 Finally, let’s take a look at Dacast.
 Originally launched in 2010, Dacast is based in San Francisco with several other offices worldwide.
 This platform includes both live streaming and video-on-demand hosting.
 As a live video streaming service, Dacast offers both versatility and a variety of features.
 All Dacast content is white-label.

-Another plus for Dacast is its partnership with Akamai.
-Akamai is the largest CDN (Content Delivery Network) in the world.
+Another plus for Dacast is its partnership with Akamai and Limelight which are some of the largest CDN (Content Delivery Network) in the world.
 This ensures fast delivery of streams to any location globally.
 One user describes the Dacast service as “quick and easy to set up for a one-time event [and] very affordable too.”
 Dacast’s features include:

 - Unlimited channels